Early Detection and Prevention of Glaucoma

 Loss of peripheral vision can be a sign of advancing glaucoma, but it happens much too slowly for an average glaucoma patient to notice.
 No, the only sure way to catch glaucoma is to schedule regular exams.
 Your visit frequency can vary depending on your risk factors, but if you’re over 40, you should start getting screened semi-regularly.
 If you’re older than 65, you should be checked every two years.
 If you’re at risk, you should schedule screenings even more frequently.

 Once inside an ophthalmologist’s office, glaucoma becomes a little easier to catch.
-A physician can test intraocular pressure, field of vision, corneal thickness, and do a fluid-tracking test called a gonioscopy.
+A physician can test intraocular pressure, field of vision, and corneal thickness, and do a fluid-tracking test called a gonioscopy.
 And after a case is detected, treatment can begin.

-There’s also another type of glaucoma, normal-tension glaucoma, that you should be on the lookout for if you have family history of this disease.
+There’s also another type of glaucoma, normal-tension glaucoma, that you should be on the lookout for if you have a family history of this disease.
 This version is a bit more rare, but it’s also much harder to detect.
 This is why knowing your family’s history of vision disorders is so important – it’s the best form of glaucoma prevention.

 Treating Glaucoma and Glaucoma Prevention